duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 		- 3. The economy of the Southern Uplands depends largely on *sheep farming*
 		- 4. The highlands consists of *mountains* and *deep valleys* and a number of small islands off the west coast.
 		- 5. 80% of Scottish people live in the *central plain and the strip of east cost*
-		- 6. Tourism and the production of whisky play an important role in the local economy of the
+		- 6. Tourism and the production of whisky play an important role in the local economy of the *Highlands*
 		- 7. Two major cities in Scotland are Edinburge and Glasgow.
 The former is half the size of the latter.
 		- 8. Outstanding climatic features of Scotland are *temperate* winter and *cool* summer.
 		- 9. In the western coastal region, conditions are somewhat *milder* than in the east.